drrb/puppet-library/README.md

     $ puppet-library --module-dir /var/puppet-modules

-Serve modules from remote forge as a proxy
+Serve modules from a remote forge as a proxy

     $ puppet-library --proxy http://forge.puppetlabs.com